Enrique Fuentes Quintana

 Enrique Fuentes Quintana (1924 – 2007) was a Spanish economist, academic and politician, who served as deputy prime minister of Spain between 1977 and 1979 in the first cabinet after the Francoist State.

 Early life and education

-Quintana was born in Carrión de los Condes, Palencia, on 13 December 1924.
+Fuentes was born in Carrión de los Condes, Palencia, on 13 December 1924.
 His family were mostly jurists and farmers.
 He held a bachelor's degree in law (1948) and a PhD in political science and economics (1956), both of which he received from the University of Complutense in Madrid.